Nationwide Block of Suppressor & Short Barreled Rifle Tax Restriction Passes! Now What?

 Frequently Asked Questions

-HR1, the Hearing Protection Act, proposed reducing the NFA tax stamp from $200 to $0 for suppressors.
-Conversely, Senator Chris Murphy introduced an amendment to increase the NFA tax to $4,709 per tax stamp.
+Efforts like the Hearing Protection Act (HR1) have aimed to reduce the NFA tax to $0 for suppressors.
+Conversely, some legislative proposals seek to significantly increase the NFA tax, with one amendment suggesting an increase to $4,709 per tax stamp.

 Related News